 Each phase has its requirements and set of actions to complete, all of which leads to the final, dramatic battle for survival and the fate of the world!

-Arkham Horror is tense, atmospheric and requires the player to constantly remain on their toes, thinking and making important decisions.
-There is a strong narrative and story which weaves throughout the game, and the choices you make can have a big impact on the outcome.
+Arkham Horror is tense, atmospheric and requires the player to constantly remain on their toes, thinking, and making important decisions.
+There are a strong narrative and a story that weaves throughout the game, and the choices you make can have a big impact on the outcome.

 It can be tricky with a larger number of players, as the difficulty tends to increase.
 In fact, anywhere up to four players seem to keep the game balance.
 Over four makes the game less enjoyable due to the additional downtime and increased complexity.

-Overall, an immersive experience which takes you into another world, and encourages you to fight to the death for a successful outcome!
+Overall, an immersive experience that takes you into another world, and encourages you to fight to the death for a successful outcome!

 |Immersive gameplay that helps to hook players|

 |Enjoyable and challenging|